jones2bg/project1-1/pr.md

 4. Did you find any other issues?
 If so, briefly enumerate them.
     - No other issues.
 Reused CSS is not duplicated in the elements, and style is maintained throughout the entire website.
 5. Do you have any other constructive comments for the author?
     - Really good job!
 This website is awesome!
+You've outdone yourself!